 wellness-guides

-Cycle syncing became a mainstream wellness concept through Alisa Vitti's work, starting with the book WomanCode and later In the FLO .
-The core idea is that the menstrual cycle creates four distinct hormonal environments — and adjusting your activity to those environments is more effective than treating every day as identical.
-This is not wrong.
+Cycle syncing became a mainstream wellness concept through Alisa Vitti's work, starting with the book WomanCode and later In the FLO.
+The core idea is that the menstrual cycle creates four distinct hormonal environments.
+Adjusting your activity to those environments may work better than treating every day as identical.
 The hormonal effects on metabolism, recovery, and cognition are real and reasonably well documented.
-What's harder to establish is whether the specific protocols — eat these seeds on Day 8, do HIIT on these days, reduce carbs in the luteal phase — produce outcomes meaningfully better than simply paying attention to your natural energy variation and responding accordingly.
-Here's the honest guide to what we know, what we don't, and how to start.
-The Four Phases and Their Hormonal Reality Menstrual Phase (Days 1–5ish, or however long your period lasts) Hormones: Both estrogen and progesterone are at their lowest.
-Prostaglandins are elevated, driving uterine contractions.
-What this means physiologically: Energy is typically lower.
-The inflammatory prostaglandin response can cause fatigue and pain.
-Iron levels may be declining if flow is heavy.
+What is harder to establish is whether specific protocols (eat these seeds on Day 8, do HIIT on these days, reduce carbs in the luteal phase) produce meaningfully better outcomes than simply paying attention to your natural energy variation.
+Here is what we know, what we do not, and how to start.
+The Four Phases and Their Hormonal Reality Menstrual Phase (Days 1 5, or however long your period lasts) Hormones: Both estrogen and progesterone are at their lowest.
+Prostaglandins are elevated and drive uterine contractions.
+What this means physically: Energy is typically lower.
+The prostaglandin response can cause fatigue and pain.
+Iron levels may decline if flow is heavy.
+What actually helps: Rest is legitimate.
+Light movement such as walking, yoga, and stretching reduces